Covid backdrop, own make-up, face shields in TV scripts

 Jethalal Gada is having a meltdown.
 Father Champaklal has gone missing but no one can leave the housing complex to go looking for him because there is a lockdown.
 The crisis soon tides over and all’s well.
 Scene over and Gada, played by Dilip Joshi, puts his mask back on and recedes into the background.
-It’s business as usual in the world of , or is it?
+It’s business as usual in the world of Taarak Mehta Ka Ooltah Chashmah, or is it?

-One of the longest-running and popular series on Indian television, Taarak Mehta… returned to the small screen Wednesday after a four-month gap.
+One of the longest-running and popular series on Indian television, Taarak Mehta Ka Ooltah Chashmah returned to the small screen on Wednesday after a four-month gap.

 With shooting of television serials gradually resuming with a set of safety guidelines, the cast and crew are learning to negotiate a new normal.
 Social distancing has replaced the easy bonhomie of yore with some actors even carrying their own makeup kits while lockdowns and face shields make their way into scripts and storylines.